 2. Slice the avocado and plate with small salad of greens and tomatoes.

 3. Sprinkle eggs and avocado with salt and pepper to taste.
+Optional: Sprinkle a scoop of Morphus Fiberus on your avocado to increase the fiber in your diet.

 4. Combine olive oil and apple cider vinegar in a small bowl and drizzle over salad and avocado.